 - the multimedia archive

 Who can use it?

-Persons interested in the historical documents can consult them free of charge.
+Any person interested in the documents contained in the Historical Archives may consult them free of charge.

-Access to the reading room in Villa Hüffer is by appointment only.
+Access to the service is by appointment only.
 To book an appointment:

-For papers conserved in the historical sections of the branches, contact the branch directly.
-For papers of branches and agencies now no longer in existence, you must contact the Historical Archives.
+For papers conserved in the historical archival sections of the branches, you must contact the branch in person.

 The opening hours of these sections may vary.

 The Historical Archives' main research tool is the database of textual records, enabling you to visualize the descriptions and images of the digitized documents.
 It currently contains around 325,000 inventory records and some 25 million images.